 Employer-Supported Childcare Brings Benefits to Families, Employers, and the Economy

-Since 2017, IFC’s series of Tackling Childcare reports spanning Bangladesh, Cambodia, Fiji, India, Pakistan, Myanmar, Sri Lanka, Vietnam, and other countries show that there is a strong business case for employers to meet the care needs of their employees.
-IFC research shows that family-friendly workplace policies such as childcare, flexible work, and paid leave can enable firms to attract and retain talent, boosting productivity and profits.
-Childcare provision can enable more working parents, particularly women, to realize their income-earning potential.
-Research by the World Bank and other organizations has shown that children who have access to high-quality early childhood care and education (ECCE) are more likely to be healthier and more productive as adults.
-Hence, employer-supported childcare can result in a win-win-win for families, employers, and economies.
+Since 2017, IFC’s series of Tackling Childcare reports spanning 20+ countries, such as Bangladesh, Cambodia, Fiji, India, Jordan, Pakistan, Myanmar, Sri Lanka, Vietnam, and others, shows that family-friendly workplace policies such as childcare, flexible work, and paid leave can enable firms to attract and retain talent, boosting productivity and profits.
+Such policies can also enable more working parents, particularly women, to realize their income-earning potential, and enable more children to be healthier and more productive as adults.
+Hence, childcare can result in a win-win-win for families, employers, and economies.

 IFC’s Global Tackling Childcare Advisory Program works with client companies, the World Bank, governments, and related entities to implement good childcare and family-friendly practices through research, advisory, investments, and private sector peer learning.
 IFC’s new Care2Equal Program builds on Tackling Childcare with a holistic view on care, aiming to expand private sector investments and action related to childcare, elderly care, and mental health care.

 IFC is also committed to expanding knowledge and promoting global, multi-stakeholder discussions on this topic, such as through its Global Tackling Childcare Working Group of more than 30 organizations.

 Follow this work on Twitter #TacklingChildcare #Care2Equal and read various reports, case studies, and blogs linked on this page.